Baptism declares to the world you’ve trusted Jesus, joined God’s family, and made a commitment to follow Jesus, heart, and soul. It’s pretty special!

 At SVA Church, we believe Baptism is an outward display of an inner transformation.
 It signifies one's death to sin and newness in Christ.
 Because the Great Commission commands us to baptize (Matt.
 28:19-20), we view baptism as an important step for all believers.

-The upcoming baptism opportunities (for all ages) are not yet determined.
-Please read our FAQ’s below and reach out to email@example.com and let us know that you are interested in taking this important step in your faith journey!
+Please read our FAQ’s below and reach out to firstname.lastname@example.org and let us know that you are interested in taking this important step in your faith journey!

 Baptism is an outward expression of an inward change.
 It’s a public declaration of how Jesus changed your life.
 Being baptized shows others that you’ve decided to follow Jesus, and allows them to celebrate this decision with you (Acts 16:31-34).